-You pay the company a fee ranging from a few hundred to a few thousand dollars depending on the number of accounts you want added.
-You provide your name and social security number.
+You pay the company a fee ranging from a few hundred to a few thousand dollars depending on the number of accounts you want to be added.
+You provide your name and Social Security number.
 The company finds people with good credit accounts to add you as an authorized user to one or more of their accounts.

 Once the credit card company has reported to the credit bureaus, you’re taken off the accounts.
 The account information is reflected in your credit score and remains on your credit report for seven years.
 The positive payment history can offset other negative information on your credit report and increase your credit score.

 Even though it’s legal—for now—it’s dishonest.
 When you pass off someone else’s good credit as your own, you’re misleading creditors and lenders.
 Essentially, you’re telling them that you’ve paid your bills on time when in reality you haven’t.
 If you get approved for a loan using these methods, you’ve gained approval under false pretenses.

 The credit scoring system is in place for a reason: to give creditors and lenders a system by which they can make sound lending decisions.
 While there are some exceptions, the credit scoring system is more honest about whether or not you’ll pay your bills than you are.

 When you get approved for a loan or credit card without the spending habits to pay on time, it’s very likely that you’ll default and end up hurting the good credit score you paid hundreds, even thousands, of dollars to obtain.